 West Greenland - Days 8 and 9

 In the morning the weather was a lot better and I started crossing the fjord.
-From there I would try to stay close to the shore so I could get off the water quickly in case something would go wrong.
+I would try to stay close to the shore so I could get off the water quickly in case something went wrong.
 As I had planned to paddle over 100 km in this fjord, it would make a big difference if I would be able to paddle 15 or 25 km per day.
-I had read many reports of people packrafting elsewhere to get a good estimate, but only now I would find out for real.
+I had some experience and had read many reports of people packrafting elsewhere to get a good estimate, but only now I would find out for real.

 The area I arrived in was completely covered in huge piles of barren rocks with a few huge rivers running through it.
 Although it was still early I decided to camp along the shore, where there was a flat sandy area.